 Sadly, Oman ranks among the world’s deadliest countries for road fatalities.
 Omanis are not particularly conscientious drivers and have a fast and furious driving style.
 We felt safe enough on Oman’s roads, but maybe that’s because we’d just come from India.

 Where’s the best camping in Oman?

 Omanis and expats living in Oman love to camp, so pitching your tent will be quite an ordinary thing.
 Beach camping is popular and you’ll find shelters to provide protection from the sun.

 Wind can be brutal, so look for a protected spot.
 Camping in wadis (dry river beds) is another option.
 Flash floods can strike without warning so exercise caution.
 In Oman’s mountainous interior finding a flat spot to pitch your tent can take some time, but you’ll be rewarded with spectacular views and a star-filled sky.

 You might also enquire about camping at date-palm plantations.
 Workers will usually find you a spot to pitch your tent and you’ll probably also have access to a hot shower and electricity to charge your various devices.

-The stark beauty of Oman’s mountains and the rugged roads crossing the desolate landscape offers some of the most memorable cycling in the Middle East
+The stark beauty of Oman’s mountains offers some of the most memorable cycling in the Middle East

 The ride from Muscat to Salalah has some great coastal riding mixed in with some bleak and boring bits.
-You’ll see loads of camels and some fantastic sunsets plus get a real taste of rural life in fishing villages.
+You’ll cycle past camels galore and delight in some fantastic sunsets.
+Best of all, you can step back in time and get a real taste of rural life in fishing villages in Oman.